danlehmann/bitfield/bitbybit/README.md

 Default values are used as-is, even if they affect bits that aren't defined within the bitfield.

-## Setting all fields at once using the builder syntax (experimental)
+## Setting all fields at once using the builder syntax

 It is possible to set all fields at once, like this:
 ```rs